finalv2/cwp-decap-test/strategies/hire-current-caregivers-to-help-train-new-caregivers.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Hire current caregivers to help train new caregivers
-order: 2
 tags:
   - strategy
   - retention
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 2
 ---
 Current caregivers who do not work for your department can provide additional empathy and perspectives that help new families decide to sign up or expand their placement preferences.

-Hire current caregivers to assist as co-trainers in new or continuing trainings, orientations, or early home visits.
+Hire current caregivers to assist as co-leads in new or continuing trainings, orientations, or early home visits.
 This increases recruitment and retention for both new families and the caregivers who are hired.

 ## How to do this

-**Develop hiring processes for current caregivers.** Work with your HR department to develop contracts for hiring and paying current caregivers as co-trainers.
+**Develop hiring processes for current caregivers.** Work with your HR department to develop contracts for hiring and paying current caregivers as training co-leads.

 **Set clear role expectations.** Establish clear expectations early about the roles for hired caregivers at trainings or other events.
 They should complement, not replace, experienced trainers and staff.